 However many patients don’t trust the digital exchange of health data due to concerns about cybersecurity.
 These concerns are not unjustified, as we pointed out in our recent article about the cybersecurity industry.

 Interested?
 Read here about the cybersecurity industry

 While patients are worried about the privacy and security of their health data, the vast majority (77%) are interested in sharing their health information, especially to get better care from their doctor.
 Patient and clinician expectations are also changing at a rapid pace alongside technology change, fostering healthcare transformation.
 However, many regulatory frameworks have not been adopted at the same pace.
 According to an Accenture report, 66% of health executives confirmed that many innovations in their organizations are focused on subjects that fall into grey regulatory areas.

 What can we expect?

-The development is going slowly but safe in the right direction, and it has the potential to lift the traditional health experience completely to a fully digital level.
+The development is going slowly but safely in the right direction, and it has the potential to lift the traditional health experience completely to a fully digital level.
 Patients are being more confident and open towards the idea of sharing their health data online.

 New technologies have the potential to make every interface both simple and smart – setting high expectations for future developments.
-Robots are already working alongside people, and smart machines are augmenting clinician decision making.
+Robots are already working alongside people, and smart machines are augmenting clinician decision-making.
 However, the traditional relationships between healthcare organizations and people will remain.
 But AI will be essential in making those relationships stronger through new services that make the medical experience both – more personalized and effective in accordance with Accenture.

-To support this trend, the healthcare providers need to adapt faster to new technologies.
+To support this trend, healthcare providers need to adapt faster to new technologies.
 Meanwhile, all companies participating in the ecosystem must ensure their technology is secure and that sensitive data is protected.

 Our Club and Digital Health